-- Hb response will be summarized using the methodology described for the primary analysis but based on PPS. - Hb response will be analyzed using the methodology described for the primary analysis but including only those subjects who completed 24 weeks of study treatment and who did not receive any concomitant medications (prior to completion of 24 weeks of study treatment) that could affect the Hb concentrations.
-The list of associated concomitant medications will be finalized prior to the database lock and unblinding of the study for the primary analysis.
+- TRR will be analyzed using the methodology described for the primary analysis but based on PPS. - TRR will be analyzed using the methodology described for the primary analysis but including only those subjects who completed 48 weeks of study treatment and who did not receive any concomitant medications (prior to completion of 48 weeks of study treatment) that could affect Hb concentrations.
+The list of associated concomitant medications will be finalized prior to the database lock and unblinding of the study for the primary analysis - TRR will be analyzed using the methodology described for the primary analysis with the following changes: if a subject's Hb concentration met the individual transfusion threshold but the subject did not receive an RBC transfusion for a reason other than not clinically indicated then the transfusion will be considered missing; in this sensitivity analysis such subjects will be considered as having received an RBC transfusion on the day that the Hb concentration met the individual transfusion threshold, and the number of RBC units will be imputed as the number of RBC units received at the last transfusion before the Hb assessment associated with the missed transfusion